Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Applications of

 \section{Applications of \ToolName}

-\ToolName\ provides a unified, extensible infrastructure for pointer-aware program analysis and verification.
-By abstracting over diverse pointer analysis algorithms and exposing a common interface, \ToolName\ enables a range of clients that depend on memory reasoning.
+By exposing a common interface over diverse pointer analysis algorithms, \ToolName\ enables a range of clients that depend on memory reasoning.
 This section outlines both existing use cases (\cref{subsec:uses}) and prospective applications (\cref{subsec:future}).